 Should the coffee used in processing be packaged in smaller bags, a bag breaking station with a dust hood, filtration devices and a pneumatic pulse cleaner is the recommended solution to support the manual unloading of the material.
 A hopper screen above the receiving vessel will help to prevent the introduction of foreign objects and protects the operators if the coffee is being dumped manually into a hopper that is equipped with agitating devices.

 If a flexible screw is being used to convey the coffee, it is important to use a screw that matches the coffee's application requirements.
-Generally a screw with a wider and flatter profile will be effective in moving a material with coffee's characteristics to a filling machine undamaged and with no separation of blended products.Should your coffee application feature the loading of material into bulk bags, the bag capacity will be maximized by use of a vibratory densification deck to level the
+Generally a screw with a wider and flatter profile will be effective in moving a material with coffee's characteristics to a filling machine undamaged and with no separation of blended products.Should your coffee application feature the loading of material into bulk bags, the bag capacity will be maximized by use of a vibratory densification deck to

 A Flexicon flexible screw conveyor (also known as a helix conveyor, screw conveyor, spiral conveyor and auger conveyor) helped a Pennsylvania, USA specialty coffee maker improve the speed of its processing and convey disparate flavors with no contamination of the blends.